List of RiffTrax

-The following is a list of RiffTrax, downloadable audio commentaries featuring comedian Michael J. Nelson and others heckling (or riffing on) films in the style of Mystery Science Theater 3000, a TV show of which Nelson was the head writer and later the host.
+The following is a list of RiffTrax, downloadable audio commentaries featuring comedian Michael J. Nelson and others ridiculing (or riffing on) films in the style of Mystery Science Theater 3000, a TV show of which Nelson was the head writer and later the host.
 The RiffTrax are sold online as downloadable audio commentaries and pre-synchronized videos.

 The site was launched by Nelson and Legend Films in 2006 and is based in San Diego.

 Official RiffTrax

-Commentaries
+Just the Jokes

-The following is a list of films for which Michael J. Nelson and guest riffers have provided audio commentary, in order of the release date, for RiffTrax.
+The following is a list of films for which Michael J. Nelson and guest riffers have provided an audio commentary only, with no VOD available.
+They are presented in order of the release date.
+Titles in bold are no longer available.

 RiffTrax Presents

 These are RiffTrax in which Michael J. Nelson does not appear.

 Public-domain shorts

 These short films are presented as pre-synchronized video files, as opposed to audio files that users must synchronize themselves.